-    Khaled Menna is an economist and senior research fellow (HDR) at CREAD (Algeria).
+Khaled Menna is an economist and director of research at CREAD (Algeria).
 At the start of his career, Khaled was interested in economy financing issues (bank financing, foreign direct investment and fiscal policy) and its relation to economic growth.
 Economic policymaking, its interaction with a rentier, mostly budgetary, economy and the impact of institutions and inflation in rentier states have also made up part of his research activities.
 Other aspects of the economy, mostly relating to unregistered economy and employment, have formed a significant part of his publications.
 He has been called to lead projects on innovation in the energy sector, on the integration of university graduates and the job market and on questions relating to economic diversification and the public-private partnership.
 Recently, he has begun to investigate migration issues, in particular the perception of Europe amongst migrants and forced displacement in North Africa.
 He has published two works on monetary literature and private investment in Algeria, a chapter on unregistered employment and articles on the rentier State, inflation, FDI and attractiveness.
 Currently, he is the Deputy Director of CREAD.

 Laura Jeffery is Professor of Anthropology of Migration at the University of Edinburgh.
 Her previous research focused on intangible cultural heritage and human-environment relations in the context of protracted displacement.
 Her relevant publications include a recent coedited special issue of Crossings: Journal of Migration and Culture on Creative Engagement with Migration (2019).
 Since 2016 she has worked in Morocco with Mariangela Palladino and Sébastien Bachelet: firstly on an ESRC-AHRC Forced Displacement grant called Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco, in collaboration with GADEM (Groupe antiraciste d'accompagnement et de défense des étrangers et migrants) in Rabat, and secondly on an AHRC Knowledge Exchange and Impact grant called MARAM: Mobilising Access to Rights for Artists in Morocco, in collaboration with The Minority Globe in Casablanca.
 Visit artsforadvocacy.org to view virtual exhibitions and to download a creative arts, migration, and advocacy toolkit.

-Lianna joined MADAR as Senior Academic Network Coordinator in December 2020.
+Lianna joined MADAR in December 2020.
 Lianna has ten years' experience working in the human rights sector, including at PEN International, a writer’s organisation that promotes literature and defends freedom of expression, where she coordinated the work of the Africa programme, carried out campaigning and case work to support writers at risk, and managed international projects.
 She also worked for several years in the Africa division at Human Rights Watch, and has experience working with community organisations in Canada, the UK and Cameroon.
 Prior to MADAR, she was interim Project Manager with another Network+ project, Changing the Story, at the University of Leeds.

 She has a BA in International Development and History, and an MA in Human Rights from the University of Sussex.

-Mariangela Palladino is Senior Lecturer in Postcolonial and Cultural Studies at the University of Keele.
+Mariangela Palladino is Professor in Postcolonial and Cultural Studies at the University of Keele.
 Her fields of expertise include migration and displacement, participatory methods and African literatures.
 She was Principal Investigator of the AHRC-funded project ‘Responding to Crisis: Forced Migration and the Humanities in the Twenty-First Century’; Co-Investigator on the AHRC-ESRC funded project Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco and an AHRC Knowledge Exchange and Impact project MARAM: Mobilising Access to Rights for Artists in Morocco – both led by Laura Jeffery.
 These projects explored forced displacement, the role of the arts and the use of creative methods.
 Mariangela is also Principal Investigator for the AHRC-GCRF Development and Inception Awards to support the development and inception of the MADAR Network Plus.
 Mariangela has published on migration and mobility.
 Most recently, she co-edited a special issue of Crossings: Journal of Migration and Culture on Creative Engagement with Migration (2019) and her work is included in the EUP edited collection Refugee Imaginaries.
 Research Across the Humanities (2019).

 Mehdi Lahlou, PhD, is an economist with expertise in the analysis of irregular migration dynamics and in related policies in the Mediterranean and between Europe and Africa.
 He co-wrote the first report published in 2002 by the Migration Department of the International Labour Organization devoted to irregular migration from Africa.
 He coordinated the returnees programme, “Returning to New Opportunities”, in Morocco (2018-2020).
 He has formerly been a professor at INSEA and he is currently senior researcher at Mohamed V University, Rabat.
 He is a member of the Bureau of the International Association of Migration (AMI), Morocco.
 He is also a member of the Global Migration Group of the Foundation for European Progressive Studies (FEPS), Brussels.